Frederick, Booker and Martin on the Race Hustlers

 “The name of American, which belongs to you, in your national capacity, must always exalt the just pride of Patriotism, more than any appellation derived from local discriminations.” —George Washington (1796)

 Taking account of the Democrats’ most successful efforts this year to rally young constituents by fomenting division, one event above all others proved highly successful.
-It will most assuredly be replicated in some form next summer, ahead of November’s 2018 midterm elections.

 I’m referring to the Charlottesville, Virginia, riots, ostensibly over historic monuments.
 This conflict gave rise to the Left’s so-called “antifa movement” of self-proclaimed anti-fascist fascists, which metastasized to urban centers across the nation propelled by Leftmedia propagandists.